Antonio Ballard: Early life

 The presence of gangs limited the time Ballard could practice basketball.
-Because many of them were his family members, he was allowed to shoot.
+Since many of them were his family members, he was allowed to shoot.
 He said, "It was rough basketball—kind of like prison ball, I guess.
 Fights would break out and you had to hold your own, but you couldn't take it too far or something bad would happen."
 In Jeffersonville, Indiana, there was an old basketball rim, where gangs such as the "Money Hungry Gangsters" would park their cars.
 Ballard said, "I've taken the good parts of my past life—and one thing you do get from a gang is having each other's back."